pirtwo/griddedjs/README.md

 ```

 #### cell(x, y)
-This method will return the cell (class Cell2D) at position x and y if exists.
+Returns the cell (class Cell2D) at position x and y.
 ```javascript
 let grid = new Grid2D(2, 2);
 let cell = grid.cell(0, 1);
 ```

 #### insertX(index)
-This method will insert a new column at index and will shift the columns after index + 1 to the right.
-The new cells will be initialized with undefined value and will be returned as an array.
+This method will insert a new column at the parameter index.
+New cells will be initialized with undefined value and will be returned as an array.
 ```javascript
 let grid = new Grid2D(2, 5);    // create grid with 5 row and 2 column
 let newCol = grid.insertX(3);   // insert new column to the end